Welcome Churches

 Together With Migrant Children

 Together with Migrant Children works with children, young people and families who are migrants, refugees or asylum seekers.
 We work nationwide, with the majority of our work in London and the South East.
 We are a small team of social workers, youth workers and other family practitioners.
 We provide holistic support for families, support with safeguarding, work and advocacy with families with No Recourse to Public Funds and carry out assessment work for a wide variety of different purposes.
 We also run activity days for destitute migrant children and their families.
-Email address: [email protected] Phone number: 01865528658 Website / Twitter
+Phone: 01865 528 658 Email: [email protected] Website

 The Sanctuary Newport